Can Dogs Eat Walnuts ? – Itsaboutdog

 • Excessive salivation

-• Some dogs such as the Akita Inu, the Labrador Retriever, the French Bulldog, or the Staffie may have difficulty digesting certain foods, so the ingestion of a nut can have even more regrettable consequences than in other dogs.
+• Some dogs, such as the Akita Inu, the Labrador Retriever, the French Bulldog, or the Staffie, may have difficulty digesting certain foods, so ingesting a nut can have even more regrettable consequences than in other dogs.

-• Apart from the fruit which is toxic, the shell also presents a risk.
-Once ingested it can damage the digestive system if small sharp pieces are swallowed.
+• Apart from the toxins in fruit, shellshells are present.
+Once ingested, they can damage the digestive system if small, sharp pieces are swallowed.

 • Nuts are also a nest for mycotoxins.
 These natural contaminants of plant origin are very dangerous for our pets.
-They are found in certain cereals but also in certain fruits including nuts.
+They are found in certain cereals and certain fruits, including nuts.

 • In dogs, these mycotoxins have several risks: infertility, developmental problems in puppies, poisoning, etc.